yac-d/sipb/server/README.md

 - `Size`: File size in bytes
 - `Type`: MIME type of the file
 - `Timestamp`: Upload timestamp in ISO8601
+- `Note`: Note provided by user when uploading

 Uploading a file is done by `POST`ing a multipart form data request to `/upload`.
 The key/name for the file in the form should be `file`.
+A note can be provided with key `note`.

 Files reside at the `/static` path.
 In this folder, the files are named by their UUIDs.